chrivand/Firepower_O365_Feed_Parser/README.md

 [![Alt text](https://img.youtube.com/vi/nY9nWVrgO4I/0.jpg)](https://www.youtube.com/watch?v=nY9nWVrgO4I)

-## Release notes v4.1
+## Release notes v4.1.2

 * VERSION 4.2 in BETA now, with ASA support: https://github.com/chrivand/Firepower_O365_Feed_Parser/tree/VERSION-4.2
-* Minor update from version v4.0 that creates 4 group objects in instead of 2.
+* Minor (v4.1.2) update from version v4.0 that creates 4 group objects in instead of 2.
+* Minor (v4.1.2) update from version v4.0 that adds proxy support.
+User is prompted if proxy is needed, and if authentication for the proxy is needed.
+If so, user will be prompted.
+* Minor (v4.1.2) update from version v4.0 that fixed a problem with the **Common Service Area**.
+This was an **important bug, and is now fixed**.
 * It now creates 2 URL group objects for Optimize+Allow and for Default category, and does the same for the IP group objects.
 * [WARNING] It adds a dummy IP range (240.0.0.0/4) or dummy URL (example.com), if Microsoft does not return any addresses.
 Microsoft does not always return full lists.
 Sometimes they only return the Default URL’s for example, since they don’t own those IP ranges.
 This can cause a Policy Deploy failure, hence the dummy addresses.
 * Some other changes include the optimization of the script (e.g. it will only do FMC requests if a new version is detected of the O365 script).